 Bailey Range Traverse

 The Bailey Range Traverse is one of the most classic high routes in the Olympic Mountains and for that matter, the Pacific Northwest.
-Following a system of ridges that form the crescent shaped Bailey Range, the traverse involves rugged alpine travel, numerous summits, permanent snowfields, crevassed glaciers, exposed scrambling, bushwhacking, tricky route finding, big packs, and significant elevation gain/loss.
+Following a system of ridges that form the crescent shaped Bailey Range, the traverse involves rugged alpine travel, permanent snowfields, crevassed glaciers, exposed scrambling, bushwhacking, tricky route finding, and significant elevation gain/loss.

 6 DAY SCHEDULED PROGRAM

 Our 6 day scheduled program starts at the Sol Duc River and exits via the Hoh Rainforest.
-Our route gains the High Divide via Heart Lake, across the “The Catwalk” with a possible summit of Mt.
-Carrie along the way, towards Mt.
-Ferry via Cream Lake.
-From here we aim for Bear Pass and the Queets Basin, from which we gain the Olympus Massif traversing the Humes Glacier, Hoh Glacier, and Blue Glacier, exiting via the Hoh Rainforest.
+Our route gains the High Divide via Heart Lake, crosses the “The Catwalk” with a possible summit of Mt.
+Carrie along the way, and traverses to Cream Lake.
+From here we gain the crest of the Bailey Range, which takes us as far as Bear Pass before we drop into the Upper Queets Basin.
+From here we traverse to the Humes Glacier, gaining the Olympus Massif.
+After camping on Mt.
+Olympus, we descend the Blue Glacier and exit via the Hoh Rainforest.

-There are numerous variations on this traverse.
+There are numerous variations on the Bailey Range Traverse.
 Custom itineraries can include multiple peak ascents along the way including Mt.
-Olympus, with exit options including the Elwha River and the Queets River.
+Olympus, with exit options including the Elwha River via Dodger Point, the Elwha Snow Finger, and the Queets River.
+Depending on itinerary, we recommend anywhere from 5 to 9 days for these trips.

 6 DAY PROGRAM